CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 The **Command Box** is located at the top of Agendum.
 Enter your keyboard commands into the box!
 Just in case, there is a **Status Bar** located at the bottom of Agendum.
 You can check today's date and time, where your Agendum's to-do list data is located and when your data was last saved.

-Agendum also has a pretty **Help Window** which summarizes the commands you can use and pop-ups after each commands for you to review your changes.
+Agendum also has a pretty **Help Window** which summarizes the commands you can use.
+Agendum might show pop-ups and highlights after each commands for you to review your changes.

 [comment]: # (@@author A0148031R)
 ### Start using Agendum